lxnt/rendumper/README.rst

 Missing features - priority:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-- SDL mouse input
 - TTF support - convert addst/addcoloredst/whatever else that can be to just submitting strings, positions and attributes along with the df_buffer_t and let the renderer sort'em out.
+Interface part done, well, as far as possible while denying any feedback via screenx.
+If there aren't any side effects that can't be compensated for, it'll stay that way.
 - Offscreen rendering support - interface part done, buffer's in the renderer.
   Now implement actual rendering.
+- SDL mouse input
 - Decide what to do with 2D world map drawing and export (currently it's SDL_SaveBMP buried in the binary).
   Well, got to have a glimpse on what API is used to draw this.
 Otherwise it's just